Mysteriza/trackflix/README.md

 - **Authentication:** Secure user sign-up and login managed by Firebase Authentication.
 - **Profile Management:** Adjust your watchlist's public/private visibility in your profile settings.
-- **Data Export:** Download a complete backup of your watchlist and folder structure in JSON format.
+- **Data Export:** Download a complete backup of your watchlist in JSON format.
 - **Data Import:**
-  - **Watched List Import:** Add watched titles from a JSON file, skipping any duplicates already present.
+  - **Add New Only:** Add items from a JSON file, skipping any duplicates already present.
-  - **Full Data Import:** Restore your entire account data (watchlist and folders) from a backup file (this will replace your current data).
+  - **Replace All:** Restore your entire account data from a backup file (replaces current data).
 - **Delete Account:** Permanently remove your account and all associated data after confirming your identity.
 - **Session Management:** Sessions expire after a period of inactivity for security, but activity resets the timer.